tiyashbasu/Cache_Side_Channel_Tester/README.md

 A tool which cross compiles an aes implementation, executes it, and generates cache hit/miss report has been provided in the *aessim* folder.
 This tool is used in the config file provided as the example.
 So, if you intend to use the provided config.txt file, *do not* remove this folder.

-The following packages are additionally required for :
+The following packages are additionally required for 64-bit linux installations:
 * lib32z1
 * lib32ncurses5
 * lib32stdc++6

-*_Only works on *nix platform_*
+*_Only works on *nix platforms_*